Julian-Sequeira/Vote/README.md

 # Vote
-A voting web application - practice for a Web Programming Exam
+A voting web application - practice for the CSC309 (Web programming) Exam